henspace/text2lesson-docs/docs/formatting/add-images.md

 # Attributions

 If you use any images in your lessons, you obviously need to make sure you have permission to use and distribute the images.
-You will normally find that for free images, you need to provide attribution. _Text2Lesson_ allows you to add attribution details to the title.
+You will often find that for free images, you need to provide attribution. _Text2Lesson_ allows you to add attribution details to the title.
 Note that _Text2Lesson_ can produce the attributions automatically for images if you [use Wikimedia Commons](using-wikimedia-commons.md).